-The transcript of a student who graduates or transfers from a Virginia secondary school shall clearly show that a minimum of eighteen units of credit in ninth-twelfth grade courses are required for graduation.
+The transcript of a student who graduates or transfers from a Virginia secondary school shall clearly show that a minimum of 18 units of credit in ninth-twelfth grade courses are required for graduation.

-Transfer students from outside Virginia shall be required to accrue eighteen units of credit above the eighth grade for graduation.
+Transfer students from outside Virginia normally shall be required to accrue 18 units of credit above the eighth grade for graduation.
 Credit may be accepted for comparable courses or subjects completed on the secondary school level by students prior to their transfer.
-In determining the student's schedule of courses for graduation, consideration shall be given to his previous record in terms of requirements of the school from which he is transferring and to the graduation requirements of the State Board of Education.
+In determining the student's schedule of courses for graduation, consideration shall be given to their previous record in terms of requirements of the school from which they are transferring and to the graduation requirements of the Board of Education.